python/cpython/Doc/library/sqlite3.rst

    for the connection, you can set the *cached_statements* parameter.
 The currently implemented default is to cache 100 statements.

-   If *uri* is true, *database* is interpreted as a URI.
+   If *uri* is a truthy value, *database* is interpreted as a URI.
 This allows you to specify options.
 For example, to open a database in read-only mode you can use::